 The detailed list of features can be viewed on the dedicated features page.

-Following the development
+Following the development with with Atom feeds

 You can easily follow each commit, for the main and the development branches, with an Atom RSS feed.
 Each important commit show the commands to run, as well as some information on the commit content.